starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/use_ERC20.md

 This example works with an ERC20 mintable (everybody can mint new tokens), that we will deploy on the devnet (launched with `starknet-devnet --seed 0`).

-First, let's initialize an account :
+First, let's initialize an account:

 ```typescript
 // initialize provider